MyDrift-user/MidnightMoodle/README.md

 A Userstyle that allows you to use Darkmode on [Moodle](https://moodle.bbbaden.ch/)

-This Userstyle is very dark themed, if you'd like it grayish you'll like:
+This Userstyle is very dark themed, if you'd want it grayish you'll like:

 [Hutch79's MoodleDarkBoost](https://github.com/Hutch79/MoodleDarkBoost)